AnthonyvW/FORGE/README.md

   pip install -r requirements.txt
   ```

-3\.
+3\.1\.
+Download and Install the Amscope SDK at https://amscope.com/pages/software-downloads if one isn't available for your Operating system, download the windows version and check if its in there as the Linux version is.

+3\.2\.
+Move the amscope.py file to the Camera folder and copy the amcam folder into it as well.

+4\.
 Configure the camera settings using `amscope_camera_configuration.yaml`.

-4\.
+5\.
 Run the main application:

   ```bash
   python main.py